 Scope: global.
 Type: required.
 Intent: inout.
 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array, or a character or logical variable, which may be a scalar or rank 1 array.
 Type, kind, rank and size must agree on all processes.

 root Root process holding data to be broadcast.

 Scope: global.
 Type: optional.
 Intent: in.
-Specified as: an integer value $0 \le root \le np - 1$, default 0 mode Whether the call is started in non-blocking mode and completed later, or is executed synchronously.
+Specified as: an integer value $0 \le root \le np - 1$, default 0 dat On processes other than root, the data to be broadcast.